 These gluten free apple muffins are super moist, have the perfect amount of cinnamon spice, and are entirely scrumptious!
 Nothing beats a freshly baked apple muffin because not only does it taste amazing, but they make a great grab-and-go breakfast!

 Mornings can be hectic in the Fearless Dining household, so I wanted to create a recipe that was easy to eat on the go.
-Gluten free cinnamon apple muffins are the perfect fit for us because you don’t need any utensils at all!
+Gluten free cinnamon apple muffins are the perfect fit for us because you don’t need any utensils!
 Just grab it, and we can hit the road.
-I love these are also dairy-free!
+I love that these are also dairy-free!

 These gluten free muffins are incredible for breakfast, but they are excellent for many other things too.
 Brunch, dessert, or a snack are a few ideas.
 They are great for road trips, baby showers, or just when you want something a little sweet.